algorandfoundation/docs/docs/get-details/indexer.md

     ```

 ## Transaction type
 You can also search for specific transaction types that are described in the [transaction structure](https://developer.algorand.org/docs/features/transactions/#transaction-types) documentation.
-The Indexer supports looking for `pay`, `keyreg`, `acfg`, `axfer` and `afrz` transaction types.
+The Indexer supports looking for `pay`, `keyreg`, `appl`, `acfg`, `axfer` and `afrz` transaction types.
 To search for a specific type of transaction use the `tx-type` parameter.
 The following example searches for the asset creation transaction for the DevDocsCoin.

 === "JavaScript"
 	```javascript